akhilkk1996/whatsappBot/README.md

 Review the developer documentation to learn how to build your app and start sending messages.
 [See documentation](https://developers.facebook.com/docs/whatsapp/cloud-api).

-## Step 6: Integrate AI into the Application
+## Step 6: Integrate AI into the Application using GPT

 Now that we have an end to end connection, we can make the bot a little more clever then just shouting at us in upper case.
 All you have to do is come up with your own `generate_response()` function in [whatsapp_utils.py](https://github.com/daveebbelaar/python-whatsapp-bot/blob/main/app/utils/whatsapp_utils.py).